 112. Innovation.
-The approaches equality and gender women's empowerment were generally similar across different regions and types of projects.
+The approaches gender equality and women's empowerment were generally similar across different regions and types of projects.
 Activities for women focused mainly on microfinance, livestock and the provision of public facilities like schools, health posts and domestic water supply.
-Gender equality activities mainly occurred through participatory planning.
-There is little evidence that information on anv Table 6.
-Rating of innovation and scaling up innovations has been communicated outside of the projects.
+Gender equality activities mainly occurred through planning.
+There is little participatory evidence that information on anv innovations has been communicated outside of the projects.
 An exception is Viet Nam's Ha Giang Development Project, which reports that "establishment of the Women's User Groups for irrigation have been replicated by the province for all small-scale irrigation schemes throughout the province."